Trim Your Future Tax Bill by Thinking Ahead

 Who can benefit?
 High-net-worth families who want to donate significant amounts.

 What is it?
 If you want to make a generous charitable gift, consider doing so before year-end or establishing a donor advised fund*, which allows you to receive an immediate federal income tax deduction even if the funds will not be disbursed until later years.
-If tax rates do go down in 2021, you’d receive a larger tax benefit from the deduction due to the current higher rates.
+If your tax rates were to decline in 2022, you’d receive a larger tax benefit from the deduction due to your current higher rates.

 Please note, changes in tax laws or regulations may occur at any time and could substantially impact your situation.
 While familiar with the tax provisions of the issues presented herein, Raymond James financial advisors are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.